Vinz68/logTest/README.md

 - the choosen modules/tools/solutions need to be free (as in no costs) and have support of an active community.
 - use build tools
-  - for automatic node restarts when source files are changes i  - compress/uglify source files to distribution folder
+  - for automatic node restarts when source files are changes
+  - compress/uglify source files to distribution folder
   - automatic unit testing
 - logging ,
-  - with "context" like module/function, date/time stamp, log levels (debug info,warn, error as minimum) o  - support of configurable output (flat file, roling file, syslog, ..)
+  - with "context" like module/function, date/time stamp, log levels (debug info,warn, error as minimum)
+  - support of configurable output (flat file, roling file, syslog, ..)
   - for now we will implement/use a rolling file output (so automatic cleanup of log files)
   - logging output suitable for filtering (and/or script processing for finding issues)
 - REST Webserivice API,
   - we want to implement an API, so our webserver can give a response on a (web) request
-   - we will return our response in JSON format p- storage,
+  - we will return our response in JSON format
+ - storage,
   - we need permanent storage in a database
   - using the API we can save & read data from it.
 - security
-p  - https
+  - https
   - mechanism to start the app after boot (we will use [PM2](http://pm2.keymetrics.io/))
   - targets Unix/Linux (will be tested on Ubuntu and Raspbian PI )

 Not all of it will be implemented in the code; some aspects might need (free) third party tools and/or configuration settings.